 Stratford Kiwanis Garlic Festival

 Rick is a long-time Stratford resident who began his musical career at the age of five on classical violin and the ukelele.
-Rick is a Guitarist, Bassist, Audio Engineer, Music Programmer, Music Producer, Photographer, Cat Lover, Dog Lover and Hat Lover.
-He performs his smooth jazz, folk and soft rock at weddings, corporate events, private parties and house concerts.
+Rick is a Guitarist, Bassist, Audio Engineer, Music Programmer, Music Producer, Photographer, Cat Lover and Hat Lover.
+Rick returns to the Stratford Garlic Festival after many years of participation.
+He performs his smooth jazz, folk and soft rock at weddings, corporate events, private parties, restaurants and house concerts.

 Barb Hacking has been retired from teaching at Avon School for six years.
 She loved raising Monarch butterflies in her classroom each September, but when she retired, her husband (a biology teacher) could only find one caterpillar.
 Evidently, the Monarch population had reached an all-time low.
 Consequently, Barb has spent her retirement educating people as to what they can do to help not only Monarch butterflies, but all pollinators.
 Each February, she has travelled to Mexico to visit the Monarchs in their overwintering grounds.
 We, in Kiwanis, support Barb in her efforts to save the Monarch butterfly, and are proud to have her be a part of our 2018 Stratford Garlic Festival.

-Chef Anthony Jordaan (or Chef McDreamy as he has become affectionately known at The Garlic Festival) is returning for a third year to do one of his popular presentations in our Presentation Theatre.
-Chef Anthony is a native of South Africa and is a trained chef with 17 years experience in the Hospitality Industry in both Africa and Canada.
+Chef Anthony Jordaan (or Chef McDreamy as he has become affectionately known at The Garlic Festival) is returning for a fourth year to do a presentation in our Presentation Theatre.
+Chef Anthony is a native of South Africa and is a trained chef with 18 years experience in the Hospitality Industry in both Africa and Canada.
 While working in Zambia as Manager of a Hotel/Restaurant, he met his partner Kimberly Hurley of Stratford, and after a series of adventures, they settled in Canada.
+They have two sons and a daughter, and are becoming an active family in the Stratford community.
 Chef Anthony has worked his culinary magic in Vancouver, Nunavut and now Stratford as Co—Owner/Chef of The Keystone Alley Café.
+And as if with three small children and a tremendously busy & popular restaurant they still have an excess of energy, this year (2019), Anthony and Kimberly became Owner/Operators of The Little Green Grocery Store on Downie Street and Braai House, their newest endeavour situated above The Keystone Alley Café.
+Braai House specializes in the flavours of South Africa and it is simply delightful…great décor, great location, great service but most of all…GREAT FLAVOURS!
 We at the Stratford Garlic Festival LOVE Chef Anthony Jordaan!

 Chef Ian Middleton was born and raised in Thunder Bay.
 His culinary adventures began more than 20 years ago while working his way through university.
 Having worked in many aspects of the restaurant industry, both in dining rooms and kitchens, Chef Ian felt it was time to hone his skills and enrolled in the Stratford Chefs School in 1999.
 Following his graduation from the Chefs’ School, he spent time in London, England, working in Michelin-starred restaurants to gain more experience.
 Upon returning to Canada, he has worked in some of Stratford’s best restaurants as a Sous Chef, Pastry Chef, Baker and Chef de Cuisine.
 He has been a core member of the faculty at the Stratford Chefs School the past seven years, teaching practical cookery and academic courses.
-In Spring, 2018, he left The Chefs’ School to take on the position of Executive Chef of Bard’s on Market Square, Stratford, where he has revamped the Bard’s menu as well as the menu of The Hub located upstairs above Bard’s on Market Square.
-The Kiwanis Club of Stratford is delighted to have Chef Ian Middleton with us for the first time this year, and hope he’ll return year after year.
-It’s of note that the reason we haven’t been able to twist his arm until this year is because, during his years at The Stratford Chefs’ School, he oversaw the prestigious “Long Table Dinner” held in Stratford each year on the same weekend as our Garlic Festival.
+In Spring, 2018, he left The Chefs’ School to take on the position of Executive Chef of The Hub located upstairs on Market Square.
+The Kiwanis Club of Stratford is delighted to have Chef Ian Middleton with us for the second time this year, and hope he’ll return year after year.
+It’s of note that the reason we haven’t been able to twist his arm until last year was because, during his years at The Stratford Chefs’ School, he oversaw the prestigious “Long Table Dinner” held in Stratford each year on the same weekend as our Garlic Festival.
 The “Long Table Dinner” is the signature fundraising culinary event of The Stratford Chefs’ School.
+With all those years of sharing his culinary magic with the students of The Stratford Chefs’ School, you can imagine what a great (and instructive) presentation he does at The Garlic Festival.

 Bob stayed with custom agricultural spraying and started to concentrate on garlic.
 Between 1992 and 2008, the Romaniuks grew a modest eight to 10 acres of garlic for the family and friends.
 But as Bob says: “Then lightning struck and we decided to get into garlic on a larger scale.”